CMSgov/bluebutton-site-static/_pages/resources-codesystem-diagnosis-type.md

 **System URI**: `https://bluebutton.cms.gov/resources/codesystem/diagnosis-type`

 ## Description
-This variable describes the type of diagnosis for a patient.
-In a setting such as a hospital, several events take place in diagnosing a patient that depend on whether a patient is admitted or discharged, if there is more than one diagnosis being recorded, or one diagnosis is more important than another.
+This variable provides the diagnosis type for the corresponding diagnosis code.

 ## Values
 This variable is coded, and will contain one of the following values.